Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

 For example, a keto recipe might go in someone’s “Keto Recipes” board and in someone else’s “2021 Weight Loss Goals” board.

 The best tip I can give you is this: Use the platform as a regular user to understand how people use Pinterest.

 Understand what makes someone save a pin to a board, click on a pin or follow a user.

 When you begin to see how Pinterest is used you can get a better understanding of how to market your blog on Pinterest.

-If you're a new blog you can forget about getting Google search traffic - not gonna happen!
+If you have a new blog, you can forget about getting Google search traffic – not gonna happen!